zzorn/ledmesh/readme.md

 Waves can be used to create a lot of different effects (even global fade ins or outs).
 If there are some ideas for effect types that are not possible to do with waves, those might be added later.

-Single outputs, like led spotlights or beepers, could be treated like a led strip of length one (or some other length, if the spotlights are arranged in a row).
+Single outputs, like led spotlights, could be treated like a led strip of length one (or some other length, if the spotlights are arranged in a row).

 Node States